Powers of Appointment

 Under common law, the holder of a special power was expected to exercise it by transferring the property to someone else.
 However, the modern trend has been to allow the holder to place the appointive property in a trust or to transfer the power of appointment as long as the permissible appointees of the transferred power are the original permissible appointees as determined by the original document creating the power.

-A special power is exclusive if it allows the donee to give all of the appointive property to 1 or a few members of the objects of the appointment; a holder of a nonexclusive power must give at least some of the property to each permissible appointee, and many jurisdictions require that the minimum amount distributed to each permissible appointee be greater than a token amount.
+A special power is exclusive if it allows the donee to give all the appointive property to 1 or a few members of the objects of the appointment; a holder of a nonexclusive power must give at least some of the property to each permissible appointee, and many jurisdictions require that the minimum distributed to each permissible appointee be greater than a token amount.

 A donee may not try to appoint property to someone who is not a permissible appointee by making a deal with someone who is — the deal being that if the holder appoints property to the permissible appointee, the appointee will then give some property to the one who is not an object of the power.
 Otherwise, the court may rule the transference as a fraud and void the entire appointment.